LamsyA/Asset-marketplace/README.md

 EasyAsset is a decentralized application (DApp) implemented as a Solidity smart contract on the Ethereum blockchain.
 It facilitates the creation, buying, and selling of assets represented as non-fungible tokens (NFTs).
 The contract inherits from OpenZeppelin's ERC721 standard for NFTs and also uses the ReentrancyGuard contract to prevent reentrancy attacks.

+The contract takes in the payment as an escrow that allow buyer to confirm the Asset before payment is send to the assset owner and the asset ownership is transfer to the buyer once the buyer confirms the asset.

 ## License

 This contract is licensed under the MIT License.
 Please refer to the SPDX-License-Identifier comment at the top of the source code for more details.